pylbm/pylbm/doc/_source/index.rst

 pyLBM can be a simple way to make numerical simulations by using the Lattice Boltzmann method.
-The module can be downloaded `here <http://www.math.u-psud.fr/~pyLBM/>`_.
-Before installing, please check the required and optional modules (see below).

 Once the module is installed by the command::